lexedata/lexedata/docs/tour.rst

 several forms, in different languages but also synonyms within a single language.
 This can easily be reflected by entries in the FormTable.

 The logic behind cognate judgements is slightly different.
-A form belong to one or more cognate sets, but in addition to the cognate class, there may be additional properties of a cognate judgement, such as alignments, segments the judgement is about (if it is a partial cognate judgement), comments (“dubious:
+A form belongs to one or more cognate sets, but in addition to the cognate class, there may be additional properties of a cognate judgement, such as alignments, segments the judgement is about (if it is a partial cognate judgement), comments (“dubious: